chscott/ConnectionsTools/README.md

 ### Overview

-ConnectionsAdminTools is a set of administrative scripts designed to make life easier for Connections administrators.
+ConnectionsTools is a set of administrative scripts designed to make life easier for Connections administrators.
 The scripts contain both user-friendly wrappers around existing administration tools and new tools that don't already exist in the product.